How To Calculate Bookmaker Commission?

 How Matchbook Charges Commission

-Matchbook charges only 1% commission on each bet placed (But please note that his rate is now 1.15% in the UK and Ireland).
-At Matchbook, if you win your bet, the commission is charged on your profit.
+Matchbook charges only 2% commission on each bet placed At Matchbook, if you win your bet, the commission is charged on your profit.
 If on the other hand, you lose your bet, the commission is then charged on the lesser of either your bet stake or the potential profit of the bet.